Gileade-Teixeira/Students/README.md

 # Students
-First Project Applying OOPs Concepts in Java
+Academic Project Using the BlueJ tool to learn OOPs Concepts in Java